ampproject/amphtml/extensions/amp-story-panning-media/amp-story-panning-media.md

 ## FAQ

-**Who can I contact if I have any questions?**

-We're available on slack to answer questoins, or feel free to email [philipbell@google.com](mailto:philipbell@google.com) for questions or feedback.

 **Can we have more than one component per page?**

-Yes!
-The components will automatically be associated with each other with their `src` tag.
+Yes, the components will automatically be associated with each other by sharing the same `src` value.

+**I have found a bug or have questions / comments / issues, how do I contact you?**

+If you have found a bug or have an issue request, file a [Github issue](https://github.com/ampproject/amphtml/issues?q=is%3Aissue+is%3Aopen+label%3A%22WG%3A+stories%22+) and tag the @ampproject/wg-stories working group.

+For questions / disscusion, join the [amp-story slack channel](https://github.com/ampproject/amphtml/blob/master/CONTRIBUTING.md#discussion-channels) and ping us!.

 ## Validation